 Step two of the government’s zero emissions plan will see sales of all new cars and vans that do not meet the criteria for fully zero emission at tailpipe stopped by 2035.
 This means only new electric and hydrogen-powered vehicles can be sold after this deadline

 A raft of new electric cars, vans and motorcycles have been appearing in UK showrooms, and on retailer websites, in the past few years.
-Unsurprisingly, the so-called higher end models are often very pricy, although other cars are closer to what you’d pay for a diesel or petrol equivalent.
+Unsurprisingly, the so-called higher end models are often very pricey, although other cars are closer to what you’d pay for a diesel or petrol equivalent.

 Exclusive models, especially those that have captured the public’s imagination, such as Tesla, can cost a small fortune.